What Does It Mean to Be Process Driven?

 - Better Management of Complexity – Complexity due to rapid growth, g. change and expansion of rules, expectations, and functions can be managed more efficiently.

-- Align your entire organisation with business processes.
+- Align your entire organization with business processes.

 - Document your procedures so that anybody can read and follow the steps.